 As the Basel Committee defines it, operational risk is the risk of losses resulting from inefficiency, failure in implementation of procedures, personnel, systems, or external factors.
-To better manage operational risk, the Bank has set forth a framework of policies and procedures, and aims at achieving a number of corresponding
+To better manage operational risk, the Bank has set forth a framework of policies and procedures.

-Management of Operational risk
+Management of Operational Risk